 When I was 20, the first book I read on investing was “Buffettology“.

-It explains how the world’s richest investor, Warren Buffet selects companies to invest in.
+It explains how the world’s richest investors become successful in trading, Warren Buffet selects companies to invest in.

 After reading Buffettology, I was hooked.

 I started researching all I could to make myself a great investor.

 I read books on value investing and fundamental analysis.
 After a while, I notice the authors kept repeating these 3 elements…

 - Ensure the company has more assets than liabilities

 - Ensure revenue, net income, and cash flow are increasing each year

 Voila.
 The secret to become successful in trading!